-A draft law for the production of alternative fuels, including ethanol, which was drafted in 2009, is still on hold.
+A draft law to produce alternative fuels, including ethanol, which was drafted in 2009, is still on hold.
 The sugar industry and the GOES have discussed setting a 10 percent blend for ethanol in gasoline, but the current administration has not enacted this law because it says it needs to analyze the impact on the environment and consumers.
 The ruling party currently enjoys a super-majority in the National Assembly, which provides the opportunity for this pending law to pass.

-Due to the increase in inflation (7.3 % in 2022), in March 2022, the GOES passed a temporary law that decreases the import duty to zero percent for a list of basic products, including sugar.
-This law will be in force until March 2024.
+Due to increased inflationary pressure on the basic food basket, in March 2022, the GOES passed a temporary law that decreases the import duty to zero percent for a list of basic products, including sugar.
+This law will be in force until March 2025.
 Thus far there have not been any sugar imports derived from the reduction in the import duty and CONSAA does not foresee any sugar coming into the market in the near future.
 Industry representatives cite the high cost of transportation and logistics and the requirement to add vitamin A to all sugar sold in the market as major roadblocks for sugar imports, even from within the Central American region.
 FAS/San Salvador will continue to monitor the data to detect any increases in sugar imports.